Implementing Laws At-a-Glance

 5. Does the implementing law permit anonymous reporting?

-Yes, this is implied as the Law offers protection for individuals who report anonymously and are identified at a later stage (provided that they have met the necessary criteria).
+Yes, it is implied as the Law offers protection for individuals who report anonymously and are identified at a later stage (provided that they have met the necessary criteria).

 6. Does the implementing law impose any other significant deviations from the Directive, relating to:

-7. Which National Authority has been designated as the competent authority for receiving and investigating whistleblowing concerns and complaint (“Competent Authority”)?
+7. Which National Authority has been designated as the competent authority for receiving and investigating whistleblowing concerns and complaints (“Competent Authority”)?

 8. Does the Competent Authority have specific investigative and enforcement powers?